top of page

 A cup of cappuccino

-This is a workshop where we make fabric scrap trees.
+This is a workshop on making fabric scrap trees.
+Details coming soon.

 bottom of page